NETWORK OPTIMIZATION - AUCTION ALGORITHMS

 Books, research papers, surveys, and other resources (1979 to the present)

 Network Optimization: Continuous and Discrete Models, Athena Scientific, 1998

 This is an extensive book on network optimization theory and algorithms, and covers in addition to the simple linear models, problems involving nonlinear cost, multi-commodity flows, and integer constraints.
 One of its aims is to bridge the

 gap between continuous and discrete/combinatorial network optimization.

-Click here to download the entire book in .pdf format.
+Click here to download the entire book.

 The hardcopy book (ISBN